Fintech Startups: Shaping the Payments Industry

 Fintech is transforming the way financial businesses operate, the way they cooperate and negotiate with their clients, regulators, and other industry players.

-Almost all types of businesses use fintech, from start-ups and growth companies to established and reputable mastodons.
+Almost all types of businesses use fintech and defi development services, from start-ups and growth companies to established and reputable mastodons.
 In recent years, many new directions have appeared in fintech that rely on advanced technologies created specifically for certain sectors or functions in the financial ecosystem.

 Such areas, for example, include RegTech (technologies that help companies to comply with regulatory authorities) and InsurTech (insurance technology).